Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Simulation Study

-The hypothesis test results show that they can differentiate the simulated binary images based on their topological features.
-Table~\ref{tb:rocksim} shows minimum q-values from two-stage hypothesis tests and p-values from permutation tests.
-The case of the largest parameter differences, scenario 3, yields the smallest q-values and p-values.
+The hypothesis test results show that the proposed method can differentiate the simulated binary images based on their topological features.
+Table~\ref{tb:rocksim} shows p-values from hypothesis tests.
+Here, the minimum p-value is selected as a representative measure for the two-stage tests to compare performances with the other three methods.
+The two-stage test, PD, and PL show similar testing results: scenario 1 and 2 yield larger p-values whereas scenario 3 yields small p-values.
+We note that the two-stage test provides more information with multiple p-values corresponding to the filtered pixels.

+On the other hand, Kernel shows the most extreme testing results; the p-values are either 0 or 1 for all scenarios.
+For scenario 4, only two-stage tests are used because the other tests are developed to compare two groups.
+We use ANOVA and its p-values are similar to those of scenario 3.